-November 29, 2022 - The Austrian National Vaccination Panel updated its recommendations on Covid vaccination to include VidPrevtyn® Beta.
+November 29, 2022 - The Austrian National Vaccination Panel updated its recommendations on COVID-19 vaccination to include VidPrevtyn® Beta.

-November 10, 2022 - After the European Medicines Agency’s Committee for Medicinal Products for Human Use (CHMP) adopted a positive opinion for VidPrevtyn® Beta, the vaccine was approved by the European Commission as a booster for the prevention of COVID-19 in adults 18 years of age and older.
+November 10, 2022 - After the European Medicines Agency's Committee for Medicinal Products for Human Use (CHMP) adopted a positive opinion for VidPrevtyn® Beta, the European Commission approved the vaccine as a booster for the prevention of COVID-19 in adults 18 years of age and older.
 Shipments of VidPrevtyn Beta are ready to be distributed to European countries as per Advance Purchase Agreements.

 March 30, 2022 - The Paul-Ehrlich-Institut, an Agency of the German Federal Ministry of Health, confirmed the Committee for Medicinal Products for Human Use (CHMP) at the EMA started the evaluation procedure on 30 March 2022 for the conditional marketing authorization application submitted by Sanofi Pasteur for the protein-based SARS-CoV-2 vaccine Vidprevtyn.
 The EMA began its rolling review on 20 July 2021.

 September 28, 2021 - Sanofi announced it continues its efforts to fight against the COVID-19 pandemic with its adjuvanted recombinant protein candidate vaccine, developed in partnership with GSK.
-In parallel to its ongoing Phase 3 efficacy and safety study, Sanofi has expanded its development program to include a study of the vaccine as a potentially broadly protective booster to address evolving public health needs.
+In parallel to its ongoing Phase 3 efficacy and safety study, Sanofi has expanded its development program to analyze and research the vaccine as a potentially broadly protective booster to address evolving public health needs.

 September 21, 2021 - A non-peer-reviewed study findings show that the vaccine candidates used as a booster have the potential to offer cross-protection against a broad spectrum of variants.
 This has important implications for vaccine control of SARS-CoV-2 variants of concern and informs on the benefit of a booster with our vaccine candidates currently under evaluation in phase 2 and 3 clinical trials (NCT04762680 and NCT04904549).